 - No Sense of Personal Space: He gets creepily touchy-feely with Doctor Strange during their battle.

-- Offhand Backhand: Does this when Spider-Man chases after both Dr. Strange and him, using his powers to throw a billboard sign at him without looking at him.
+- Offhand Backhand: Does this when Spider-Man chases after both Dr. Strange and him, using his powers to throw a billboard sign at him without looking.

 - Only Flesh Is Safe: his telekinesis only works on his own body and on inanimate objects so he can levitate himself but not other people.
 He had to lift Doctor Strange by levitating a slab of concrete underneath him.